absomivotch/COP4331---Group-6/artifacts/system architecture.md

 # Data Design
-We do not need databases for this project, so this does not apply.
+We do not need databases for this project, so this does not apply to this project.

 # Business Rules
 Since this is a game, it is expected to be playable.
 Also, players of this game are expected to read English.
-...Perhaps I should say instead that players of this game are expected to be able to read.
-This is all that is generally expected of this game and its players.
+Other than that, there are no particular expectations for users of this game.

 # User Interface Design